5 Best Georgetown Tours in Washington DC

 • Means of transportation: on foot.

-2. Walking Tour of Historic Georgetown
+2. Walking tour of the ghosts of Georgetown

 Georgetown Waterfront Park| ©Sam Kittner